-When looking at career aspirations, 2021 data shows that 0.4% of students of the cohort were NEET) this is below the borough average of 1.9%.
-A high proportion of students participating in the student voice, had an idea of aspirations or career path they wanted to be follow when older, showing that we are working in the right direction with the opportunities and advice we are offering to our students.
+When looking at career aspirations, for 2022 leavers, 3 students (1.2%) were NEET this is under the Borough figures which was 2.7%.
+Similar to last year, a high proportion of students participating in the student voice, had an idea of aspirations or career path they wanted to be follow when older, showing that we are working in the right direction with the opportunities and advice we are offering to our students.